unic8s/hd2_macropad/README.md

 ## Support

-We're already pleased with your feedback so far and we try to keep up with your good ideas for new features.
+We're pleased with your feedback so far and we try to keep up with your good ideas for new features.
 Thanks to all of you participating on our journey.
-If you enjoy the project and want to support our private project feel free to make a small donation.
+If you enjoy the project and want to support our private work feel free to make a small donation.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;">](https://www.buymeacoffee.com/unic8)